Articles in this section

 - Kervin, L., Verenikina, L. & Rivera, M. C. (2015).
 Collaborative onscreen and offscreen play: examining meaning-making complexities.
 Digital Culture & Education, 7(2), 228-239.

-For more information about research on game-based learning, you can download our resources here.
+For more information about research on game-based learning, check out the Impact page on our website.